Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

   | _ ->
     Error "Parsed JSON is not valid or is not an object"
 ```
-This is the same `parseStoreInfo` we wrote before but instead now using `SimpleJson`.
+This is the same `parseStoreInfo` we wrote before but instead now using `Fable.SimpleJson`.
 Effectively the program works the same as it did when we were parsing with `Thoth.Json`.

 ### Automatic converters: Fable.SimpleJson vs. Thoth.Json

-In the last two examples of parsing using either libraries, we have been using the *manual* way of parsing whether is it using decoders with `Thoth.Json` or pattern matching with `SimpleJson`.
+In the last two examples of parsing using either libraries, we have been using the *manual* way of parsing whether is was decoders with `Thoth.Json` or pattern matching with `Fable.SimpleJson`.
 However, both libraries include automatic parsing capabilities that match the JSON structure with the F# type and instantiate it directly using Fable's Reflection.

 In order for the automatic conversion to work, the shape of the JSON has to match that of the F# type but that is not entirely the case of our store information: the `since` field is an integer in in the JSON but it is a `string` in the `StoreInfo` type.
 So we have to refactor the `StoreInfo` and change the `since` field into an integer as well:
 ```fsharp {highlight: [3]}